Queenxrypt/deleva/README.md

-DELEVA never hand-builds a repay/approve transaction. `deleva/almanak_interface.py` calls the real, vendored Almanak SDK's `IntentCompiler.compile()` on a real `DeleverageIntent` — the exact call shape that produced the real proof transaction.
+DELEVA never hand-builds a repay/approve transaction. `deleva/almanak_interface.py` calls the real, vendored Almanak SDK's `IntentCompiler.compile()` on a real `DeleverageIntent`: the exact call shape that produced the real proof transaction.
 The repay amount is derived from the strategy's target health factor (`deleva/engine.py::_deleverage_amount`), not hardcoded, using Aave's own health-factor formula: `debt_needed_for_target = collateral_usd *